 It’s no secret that customers these days choose to surf the net and buy all the products they need from the comfort of their homes.
 Blame it on laziness or lack of time, but one has to admit, people prefer to simply scroll and tap to get what they want.
 This explains why many smaller establishments have pivoted to local food delivery services and there have been online initiatives to support local stores and restaurants by buying vouchers or ordering food online.

-Here are some key factors the seller should consider to ensure customer satisfaction:
+Here are some key factors the seller should consider when building up the eCommerce website to ensure customer satisfaction:

 1. User-friendly interface